shaneholloman/fabric/patterns/create_pattern/system.md

 - Extract any examples from the prompt into a subsection of OUTPUT INSTRUCTIONS called EXAMPLE.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

-- Only output Markdown.
+- Only output GitHub flavored Markdown.

 - All sections should be Heading level 1